Travel Information for visitors to Torquay and The English Riviera

 Getting to Torquay and The english riviera

-The vast majority of visitors to Torquay and The English Riviera come by car.
+The vast majority of visitors to The Muntham Apartments and Town House in Torquay come by car.
 Road connections are generally good although it is wise to give some thought to planning the journey at peak times such as the start or end of Bank Holidays.

 Rail travel has seen something of a renaissance in recent years and services to Torquay remain pretty good and reliable.
 For most journeys to and from Torquay there will be a necessity to change either at Newton Abbot or Exeter.
 Services to and from London Paddington are operated by Great Western Railways (formerly First Great Western).
 There are good railways connections to and from other parts of the UK and rail services run as far as The Midlands, Yorkshire, Tyneside and on up into Scotland as far as Aberdeen.
 These services are operated by Cross Country Trains.
 Rail travel in the UK has a reputation for being expensive but this needn't be the case and real bargains are possible; the golden rule is to: Buy tickets online as far in advance as possible.
 The most espensive way to buy train tickets is at the station just before boarding.
 Torquay railway station is on the western side of the town (rather than in the town centre).
 It is about 3.5km from The Muntham Apartments and Town House which are located in the Wellswood area of Torquay.
 Taxis are plentiful at the station and a trip to Muntham should cost between £8.00 and £10.00.

 Coach services operate between Torquay and a wide variety of UK destinations but particularly London.
 National Express is the largest operator.
 The Torquay coach station on Lymington Road is only a five minute taxi ride away from The Muntham Town House and Apartments.

 Exeter Airport is about 40km away and flights operate to and from diffferent parts of the UK including London as well as a number of international destinations.
 It is possible to pick up car hire at the airport and alternatively a taxi to and from Torquay will cost about £45.00 which when split between a number of travellers is good value for money.